Check out my top tips for travelling with babies and toddlers, hopefully it help you with your travel plans.

-Keeping safe in the sun.
+9. Keeping safe in the sun

 Buy light coloured clothing as dark colours hold the heat more.
 Bring a few hats and sunglasses – you will lose one or two!
 Download the Wolfram Sun Exposure Reference App.
-It will tell you UV forecasts so you can see what time of the day the UV rays will be at their highest, it’s not always midday!
+It will tell you UV forecasts so you can see what time of the day the UV rays will be at their highest, it is not always midday!

-Keep your baby cool.
+10. Keep your baby cool

 Give your children plenty of water to avoid dehydration.
-If travelling with babies and toddlers during very hot temperatures, always book a hotel or an apartment with air conditioning, and check that it is in the bedrooms too and not just the living room.
+If travelling with babies and toddlers during very hot temperatures, always book a hotel or an apartment with air conditioning.
+Check that there is air conditioning is in the bedrooms too, and not just the living room.